Dannymak1993/Track-Whose-Been-A-Bad-Employee/README.md

 ## How to Contribute

 If you have any questions or contributions, please don't hesitate to reach out via email at [danny.mak2@gmail.com](mailto:danny.mak2@gmail.com) or through my [GitHub profile](https://github.com/dannymak1993).

-## Tests

-Many sample readmes were made in order to test this application but no official test files were written for this application.